Train travel in India Vande Bharat express

 small bullet point Vacations, holidays & tours of India by train

-small bullet point IndRail passes - now discontinued
+small bullet point IndRail passes - discontinued in 2017

 small bullet point Tourist cruise trains & the Palace on Wheels